 How to Add Value to Your House

-Making improvements to your home is not only a great way to refresh and revive old surroundings, but it’s also a great way to maximise the value of your house and work your way up the property ladder.
+Making improvements to your home is not only a great way to refresh and revive old surrounds, but it’s often used as a way to maximise the value of your house and work your way up the property ladder.

-Depending on how adventurous you’re feeling, you can make smaller improvements, such as redecorating, or you could move up the scale and undergo renovation projects to completely transform your home and potentially add even more value to it.
+Depending on how adventurous you’re feeling, you can make smaller improvements, such as redecorating, or you could move up the scale and undergo renovation projects to completely transform your home and potentially add greater value to it.

 You could make better use of redundant loft space in your house by converting it into an extra room.
-You can then utilise this space however you want to, whether it’s an extra bedroom, a playroom for the children or a home gym, perhaps.
+You can then utilise this space however you want to, whether it’s a spare bedroom, a playroom for the children or a home gym, perhaps.

-Renovating your kitchen can be a bit of a hassle, as it’s the main room in a house that's used on a daily basis.
+Renovating your kitchen can be a bit of a hassle as it’s the main room in a house that is used on a daily basis.
 But if you can update it, then your property could become a whole lot more appealing to prospective buyers who won’t have the headache of replacing it themselves.

 Similarly, having a new bathroom installed can also be a bit tricky, but this is a staple room in the house that will attract people to your property and hopefully increase its value too.

-Adding a conservatory to your house can give you that much needed extra downstairs living space.
-With a range of styles to choose from, you can pick one that falls within your budget and meets your needs.
+Adding a conservatory to your house can give you that much needed extra living space for downstairs.
+With a range of styles to choose from, you can pick one that falls within your budget and meets your needs all-round.